 Why do I need fat in my diet?

-With all the bad press that fat has received over the last thirty years, you may not even think of it as a nutrient, or that fat deficiency is even possible.
-However, getting enough fat (also known as lipids) in your diet is necessary for a number of reasons.
+With all the bad press that fat has received over the last forty years, you may not even think of it as a nutrient, or that fat deficiency is even possible.
+However, getting enough fat (also known as lipid) in your diet is necessary for a number of reasons.

 Taste, texture, time